RogueRope/docs/content/docs/faq/participation.md

 ## I’d like to help out, but honestly, I have no skills.
 What can I do?

 At Rope Camp, we’re all volunteers, and we always need more help!
-Two-thirds of Rope Camp participants volunteer in some capacity during, before, or after the event.
+All of the Rope Camp participants volunteer in some capacity during, before, or after the event.
 Skills are less important than a can-do attitude and the willingness to work hard.
 Email [info@ropecamp.be](mailto:info@ropecamp.be) to offer more general help.

 When you register we will give you a work shift to help out on site, many hands make light work.